scalabridgelondon/scalabridgelondon.org/curriculum.md

 There are two options for learning via ScalaBridge:

-1. For who we imagine will be the typical ScalaBridge student, someone completely new to programming to a few years into professional programming, we have developed the curriculum described below.
+1. For someone new to programming we have developed the curriculum described below.

+2. More experienced developers work on [projects](/projects/).

-2. For more experienced developers, with a clear idea of what they want to learn, we can work together to come up with material that meets your goals.
+, with a clear idea of what they want to learn, we can work together to come up with material that meets your goals.
 Just beaware that creating training material is a lot of work, and our capacity to do this is limited.
 If you want to go this route, please email us to discuss.

 ## Curriculum Goals